Coronavirus (COVID-19) Updates

 For local information on help, volunteering and businesses who can deliver, along with links to regional and national advice please see the new Covid-19 page.
 Totnes Town Council also has an emergency number to call - 07961 898244.

-The Government has announced new rules in force from 23rd March:
+The Government has announced new rules in force from 11th May to 'Stay Alert':

-For more details, updates and further announcements, check the link Coronavirus: what you need to do
+For more details, updates and further announcements, check the links Coronavirus frequently asked questions and Coronavirus: what you need to do

 Public Health England has issued guidance on the coronavirus, the

 symptoms to look out for and what to do if you have concerns.
 The links Coronavirus - what you need to know

 take you to this guidance.

 - a high temperature